Dealing with Dognbsp;Aggression

 All dogs are instinctively aggressive creatures.
 In the wild, aggression came in very handy: dogs needed aggression to hunt, to defend themselves from other creatures, and to defend resources such as food, shelter, and a mate.

-Selective breeding over the centuries has minimized this trait significantly - especially in Shetland Sheepdogs which are generally very submissive fellows.
-But ultimately there is no getting around the fact that dogs are physically capable of inflicting serious harm because that's how they've survived and evolved.
+Selective breeding over the centuries has minimized this trait significantly - especially in Shetland Sheepdogs which are generally submissive dogs.
+But ultimately there is no getting around the fact that dogs are capable of inflicting serious harm because that's how they've survived and evolved.

-But that doesn't mean that we dog lovers are helpless when it comes to handling our dogs.
+But that doesn't mean that we're helpless when it comes to handling our dogs.
 There's a lot that we can do to prevent aggression from rearing its ugly head in the first place - and if it does occur, we can recognize and deal with it efficiently.

 The two most common types of dog aggression are: